HaoZeke/gasSweetening-Report/report/md/03_LitRev-part.md

 ![Flow pattern of a typical plate heat exchanger](img/plateHeatFlow.png){#fig:plateHeatFlow}

-Basically, a plate heat exchanger consists of a pack of corrugated metal plates with portholes for the pas- sage of the two fluids.
+Basically, a plate heat exchanger consists of a pack of corrugated metal plates with portholes for the passage of the two fluids.
 Heat transfer takes place through the plates.
 The plate pack is assembled between a fixed frame plate and a movable pressure plate and is compressed by tightening bolts (@fig:plateCompo).
 The plates are fitted with gaskets that seal the interplate channels.
 The number of plates is defined by the heat transfer requirements.
 The plates and pressure plate are suspended by an upper carrying bar and located by a lower guiding bar, both of which are fixed to a support column.

 ![Components of a typical plate heat exchanger](img/plateHeatCompo.png){#fig:plateCompo}